Salvador Dali, wild dolphins, and impromptu Jacuzzi hopping…

 It turns out the Uber driver is working on building a freelance marketing company based in social media advertising.
 The next morning he had a meeting with a boat charter and talked his way into bringing me along for the ride.
 The boat took us out to an island for the day where we lounged and watched the ocean wave and commented on all the different sea shells washed up on the shore.
 The best part was the views on the ride home consisting of multiple dolphins chasing down the waves breaking behind the boat, jumping and swaying with the momentum we left behind.
 It was a truly magical sight to see.
 I sat staring off the back the entire way to the dock.

 After the boat ride and some homemade veggie burgers I called another Uber to bring me back to the apartment.
-An older women in a peacock décor head to toe arrived to pick me up.
+An older women in peacock décor head to toe arrived to pick me up.
 Her story blew me away.
-After being spontaneously left by a man who clearly didn’t deserve her vibrant soul anyway, she and a girlfriend took off to travel in an SUV.
+After being spontaneously left by a man who clearly didn’t deserve her vibrant soul, she and a girlfriend took off to travel in an SUV.
 In their 70’s, they are still going strong enough to rough it on the road.
 They even had the luck of getting into a party with a professional hockey team!
-Little did they know when going to sleep in their car at the end of the night that the parking lot gates would lock until the next evening when the bar opened up again.
-The security guards could not believe their ears when these ladies explained how they managed to get locked in the lot.
+Little did they know when going to sleep in their car at the end of that night that the parking lot gates would lock until the next evening when the bar opened up again.
+The security guards could not believe their ears when these ladies explained how they managed to get locked in the lot the next morning.

 After having a good laugh with Uber driver #2 and collecting some good tips for the road, I headed to meet my host for the last few weeks at an up and coming coffee shop.
 They were hosting a cappuccino making contest.
 Street food, hipsters, craft beer, and watching artisans craft fancy shapes using special milk pouring techniques into fresh cappuccinos.
 A new experience to say the least.